Shift3/standards-and-practices/server-side/security/permissions/README.md

 NPM Express - [express](https://www.npmjs.com/package/express)

-#### The following is reccomended to secure routes to the database and protect data from unauthorized users.
+#### The following is recommended to secure routes to the database and protect data from unauthorized users.
 If different methods are used, they must be as secure or better.

 ### Middleware